mvysny/renogy-klient/README.md

 > Grafana WILL spend lots of CPU to parse the CSV file.
 Only use CSV for initial testing;
 > don't use for regular use.
 Use postgresql instead.

+The memory usage is not that bad: With 64bit Java, the memory usage starts at 80mb, climbs up to 100mb, but goes down to 51mb after a day or so.
+With 32bit java, the numbers are much better: the usage starts at 55mb and goes down to 25mb after a day.

 ## PostgreSQL

 The CSV file tends to grow quite quickly.
 If you intend to use this tool with Grafana,